shawly/docker-keepalived/README.md

 ```

 **Note:** The mail server only listens on `127.0.0.1` port `25` by default which should not be changed and port `25` should never be opened to the public!
 **NEVER** configure your mail server directly in the `keepalived.conf`!
-It has no support for encryption or any security features, that's why you need to pipe your e-mails through msmtp which act's as a relay and supports TLS/SSL.
+It has no support for encryption or any security features, that's why you need to pipe your e-mails through msmtp which acts as a relay and supports TLS/SSL.

 ### Example with `docker run`